lumenlearning/OpenAssessments/README.md

 of the values and their purpose:
 -  code         Uniquely identifies the account.
 This is used for the subdomain when running applications on a single domain.
-Create a default account in the seeds.rb file and then open up `config/secrets`.yml and be sure to provide the code from the default account for the `application_code`
+Create a default account in the seeds.rb file and then open up `config/secrets`.yml and be sure to provide the code from the default account for the `application_code`.
+Only use letters and numbers in the code.
+Special characters will result in errors.
 -  domain       Custom domain name
 -  name         Name the account anything you'd like
 -  lti_key      A unique key for the LTI application you are building.
 This will be provided to Canvas